 What is UX Design Really?

-When people learn I’m a user experience (UX) designer, they typically respond, “Oh, you make pretty pictures.”
+When people learn about user experience (UX) designers, they typically respond, “Oh, you make pretty pictures.”
 Well, not exactly (and it’s not UI either).
 When you work in UX design, your job is to solve problems digitally or physically.

 Now more than ever, it’s important that banks and credit unions understand what UX is in order to improve digital banking experiences for users.